How to Change System Language (Locale) in Ubuntu and Debian?

 $ sudo dpkg-reconfigure tzdata

-You can remove locales you don’t use.
-The list of installed locales is in /usr/lib/locale/locale-archive.
+You can remove locales that you don’t use.
+The list of installed locales can be found in /usr/lib/locale/locale-archive.

 List the locales in the archive: